 Naveed has over 10 years of experience and expertise in the day-to-day organisational operation and financial management of a private health and care provider, as the Director of a residential care home for the elderly, which specialises in dementia.
 Naveed has an MSc in Accounting from Leeds Beckett University and a Post Graduate Certificate in Political Violence and Terrorism from Bradford University.
 Naveed serves as a NHS Trust governor for Bolton NHS Foundation.
 Naveed was born and raised in Bradford, and serves as a Councillor on Bradford Council.
 Naveed deeply believes that making an active contribution to public life is one of the highest virtues.
 He has always sought opportunities to work within the community in a voluntary capacity.
 He strongly believes that a good life requires active public engagement, and being able to place societal and community needs above personal interest.
 Naveed is highly committed to excellence in terms of quality of care, and motivated by a passion to improve NHS services and performance.

-I have work experience across private, public and the Voluntary and community sectors for over 36 years.
-I have served in leadership management roles as, Chief Executive of Council for Voluntary and community sector in Borough for 10 years in London, and regional level in East Midlands, Nottingham.
-I enjoyed working with community groups and public-sector organisations.
-I worked for Leeds City Council and contributed to a local community enterprise.
-Since 2015, I have volunteered for Bradford Hospitals Charity and Bradford Royal Infirmary on various strategic projects.
-I studied at the University of Leeds and received an MBA.
+Naeem has achieved work experience across private, public and the Voluntary and community sectors for over 36 years.
+He has served in leadership management roles as, Chief Executive of Council for Voluntary and community sector in Borough for 10 years in London, and regional level in East Midlands, Nottingham.
+Naeem enjoys working with community groups and public-sector organisations.
+He has worked for Leeds City Council and contributed to a local community enterprise.
+Since 2015, he has volunteered for Bradford Hospitals Charity and Bradford Royal Infirmary on various strategic projects.
+Naeem studied at the University of Leeds and received an MBA.

-I am resident of Bradford for 35 years, married with three children all born brought up in Bradford.
-I am passionate to serve and make a difference to the local communities’ health and well-being.
-I believe my experiences and skills will greatly contribute to the research project themes making healthcare safer across Yorkshire and Humber.
+Naeem has been a resident of Bradford for 35 years, married with three children all born and brought up in Bradford.
+He is passionate to serve and make a difference to the local communities’ health and well-being.
+Naeem believes his experiences and skills will greatly contribute to the research project themes making healthcare safer across Yorkshire and Humber.

 Kate has lived in Todmorden, Calderdale for 35 years and is currently the Lay Member (Patient and Public Involvement) for Calderdale Clinical Commissioning Group.
 Kate attends Quality Committee, Audit Committee, Commissioning Primary Medical Services (deputy chair) and Remuneration Committee (chair).
 She chairs the Patient and Public Engagement and Experience Steering Group, co-chairs the Patient Experience Group and chairs the Calderdale Health Forum.
 She is the Equality Lead.